 Winter Tangerine is a literary & arts magazine dedicated to the electric.
 We aim to disrupt the status quo.
 To amplify the unheard.
 To account for the unaccounted.
 To publish the unconventional, confront the uncomfortable, marvel in the mundane.
 We crave bitter honey and expired sweets.
 We believe in the power of art.
 We won’t apologize.

 Featuring Patricia Eszter Margit, Julian Voloj and others

 International Jewish artist residency program located on Governor’s Island Nolan Park 6B through the summer.

-Featuring Stacie Evans, Aimee Herman, Adjoa Jones de Almeida
+Featuring Stacie Evans, Cooper Wilhelm, Aimee Herman, Adjoa Jones de Almeida

 Hosted by Stacey Kahn and Jess Martinez, Big Words Etc. is a monthly reading series that embraces democracy by letting each audience vote for the following month’s theme.
 Started in 2012 to give under-the-radar and emerging/aspiring writers a platform, we’ve developed into a community that lets everyone – from the professional writer to the lawyer or hair stylist with a poetic bent, to the audience member who’s not into writing but likes participating by voting on the theme – get involved.